Quantco/conda-deny/README.md

 ## 🎯 Usage

+After installing `conda-deny`, you can run `conda-deny check` in your project.
+This then checks `pixi.lock` to determine the packages (and their versions) used in your project.

 ![conda-deny demo](.github/assets/demo/demo-light.gif#gh-light-mode-only)
 ![conda-deny demo](.github/assets/demo/demo-dark.gif#gh-dark-mode-only)

+### ⚙️ Configuration

 `conda-deny` can be configured in your `pixi.toml` or `pyproject.toml` (`pixi.toml` is preferred).
 The tool expects a configuration in the following format: